Higher Education Program

 The Meskwaki Higher Education Program seeks to achieve the highest, most diverse level of General Educational Development (GED), post-secondary education, and career training opportunities for the Meskwaki people.

 The Sac & Fox Tribe faces important social, economic, and cultural challenges as it enters the 21st century.
-In order to be successful in meeting those challenges, the Sac & Fox Tribe seeks to assist community members in their educational pursuits.
+In order to be successful in meeting those challenges, the Sac & Fox Tribe seeks to assist Tribal community members in their educational pursuits.
 We aim to accomplish this through engaging the community, overcoming barriers, and helping tribal members and their descendants succeed through post-secondary education and training opportunities.

 What We Help With

-- Pre-college awareness, career exploration, and support (help completing college applications, filling out financial aid forms, etc.)
+- Pre-college awareness, career exploration, and support (help completing college applications, filling out financial aid forms, etc.) to Tribal community members

-- Campus visits (local areas)
+- Campus visits for Tribal community members (local areas)

-- Financial Aid Information (FAFSA assistance)
+- Financial Aid Information for Tribal community members (FAFSA assistance)

 Preparation